sf105/sttp-book/_chapters/specification-based-testing.md

 ## Category-Partition Method

 So far we derived partitions by just looking at the specification of the program.
-Now we will go over a more systematic way of getting these partitions: With the Category-Partition method.
+Now we will go over a more systematic way of getting these partitions: The Category-Partition method.

 Other than just having a certain way of deriving test cases, the category-partition method helps us reduce the number of possible tests to a feasible amount.
 Complex methods that have a lot of parameters can easily give too many test cases when not using the category-partition method.